T342guy/VAIIYA-terminal/README.md

 # Welcome to the VAIIYA terminal project page!

-> [!IMPORTANT]
-> Notices about VAIIYA Termial will show up in this note!

-Welcome VAIIYA trustees and fellow THE FINALS contestants! welcome to my VAIIYA terminal project page!
+Welcome VAIIYA trustees and fellow THE FINALS contestants!\
+welcome to the VAIIYA terminal project page!\

-VAIIYA terminal is a for-fun project made by me and serves mostly the purpose of being entertainment and a story module!
+VAIIYA terminal is a for-fun project made by me(T342) and serves mostly the purpose of being entertainment and a story module!\
-I hope you can join me on my long journey of making this dream come true with me!
+<ins>If you wish to download the latest version of VAIIYA Terminal, please go to the [releases page](https://github.com/T342guy/VAIIYA-terminal/releases)!</ins>